andreahi/vaer_mail/README.md

-Spring app that sends weather forecast every hour, to all registred e-mails.
+Spring app that sends weather forecast every hour, to all registered e-mails.